hydra-genetics/hydra-genetics/docs/packaging_pipeline/prepare_pipeline.md

       human_v102/shield_against_pseudo-genes.txt : ae05c5a3a1fc94c8d78442e5f539a47d
 ```

-## Modify configs and profile
+## Modifying configs and profile for a new cluster

 ### Resource

-Make a copy of the resources file and make sure it matches your system setup, ex:
+Make a copy of the resources file and make adapt the new resource file to match the new clusters system setup, ex:
- - partition
+ - partition(s)
  - number of cores
  - memory